remlapmot/mrrobust/README.md

 Installation
 ============

-This package uses functions in Ben Jann's `moremata` and `addplot` packages and the `heterogi` command by Orsini et al., so install those first with:
+This package uses functions in Ben Jann's `addplot`, `kdens`, and `moremata` packages and the `heterogi` command by Orsini et al., so install those first with:
 ```
 . ssc install addplot
+. ssc install kdens
 . ssc install moremata
 . ssc install heterogi
 ```